Culver's

-Culver Franchising System, LLC, doing business as Culver's, is an American fast-casual restaurant chain.
+Culver Franchising System, LLC, doing business as Culver's, is an American regional fast-casual restaurant chain.
 The company was founded in 1984 by George, Ruth, Craig, and Lea Culver.
 The first location opened in Sauk City, Wisconsin, on July 18, 1984, under the name "Culver's Frozen Custard and ButterBurgers".
 The privately held company is headquartered in Prairie du Sac, Wisconsin.
 The chain operates primarily in the Midwestern United States, and has a total of 1,000 restaurants in 26 states as of April 2025.

 History

 Sauk City restaurateurs and husband and wife team George and Ruth Culver started their fast food careers as the owners of an A&W on Phillips Boulevard (U.S. Highway 12) in 1961.
 In 1968, they purchased a resort-styled restaurant at Devil's Lake called The Farm Kitchen.
 Their son, Craig Culver, worked for a local McDonald's right out of college in 1973.
 George, Ruth, their son Craig, and his wife Lea opened the first Culver's Frozen Custard and ButterBurgers in Sauk City, Wisconsin on July 18, 1984.
 Craig was CEO of Culver's from its inception until mid-2015.